🦉

 Overview

-• dUSD: Exogenous reserves → Stablecoin issuance → Lending deposits → Loans & spending → Arbitrage & redemptions → Money supply contraction → Reserve backstop → Price & systemic stability ☯️
+Exogenous reserves → Stablecoin issuances → Lending deposits → Borrowing & spending → Arbitrage & redemptions (if market liquidity is low) → Reserve outflows → Money supply contracts → Peg stability.

 Conceptual illustration of fiat money supply vs. reserve-backed stablecoin money supply